 Who Should Buy the Rogue S-1 Squat Stand 2.0

-- New lifters who need a simple rack that won’t overwhelm them.
+- New lifters who need a simple rack that won’t overwhelm them will love this rack.

-- Folks who follow a more basic powerlifting-style program and need a rack for pressing and squatting.
+- Folks who follow a more basic powerlifting-style program and just need a rack for pressing and squatting will enjoy the utility of this rack.

 Who Shouldn’t Buy the Rogue S-1 Squat Stand 2.0

-- People who want a complete rack that they can add onto with more training extras.
+- People who want a complete rack that they can add onto with more training extras might want to look elsewhere.

-This is about as basic as you get, making this stand perfect for beginners just learning how to squat and bench press.
+This is about as basic as you get — while having all of the essentials — making this stand perfect for beginners just learning how to squat and bench press.

 Best Squat Rack for Competitive Powerlifters